-International Political Economy: Read Less [-] POL SCI 227 International Cooperation 4 Units Terms offered: Prior to 2007 This seminar will cover the topic of international cooperation.
+International Political Economy: Read Less [-]

+POL SCI 227 International Cooperation 4 Units

+Terms offered: Prior to 2007

+This seminar will cover the topic of international cooperation.
 We will begin by reviewing the positions of central IR paradigms on the possibility of international cooperation and the role of international institutions.
 We will talk about why states want to cooperate, which obstacles need to be overcome, and how international institutions can facilitate interstate cooperation.
 We examine questions concerning the design of international institutions, the extent of compliance they evoke, and their effect in various areas of international cooperation.
 We also discuss how domestic politics affect a state's willingness to cooperate and comply with international institutions.

-International Cooperation: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for credit when topic changes.
-Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+International Cooperation: Read More [+]

+Rules & Requirements

+Prerequisites: Consent of instructor

+Repeat rules: Course may be repeated for credit with instructor consent.
+Course may be repeated for credit when topic changes.

+Hours & Format

+Fall and/or spring: 15 weeks - 2 hours of seminar per week

+Additional Details

+Subject/Course Level: Political Science/Graduate

+Grading: Letter grade.